Towards relational health

 How to access Arts Psychotherapies treatments

 Currently, we cannot accept self-referrals from the public for Arts Psychotherapies treatments.
 We only accept referrals for individuals already connected with other NHS Lothian services.
-This includes those using inpatient services, children and young people involved with Child & Adolescent Mental Health Services (CAMHS), and referrals from Community Mental Health Teams across Edinburgh and the Lothians.
+This includes those using Inpatient Services, children and young people involved with Child & Adolescent Mental Health Services (CAMHS), and referrals from Community Mental Health Teams across Edinburgh and the Lothians.
 As a small service, we aim to prioritize those most in need.

 If you are interested in accessing Arts Psychotherapies, the best first step is to discuss your mental health and wellbeing with your General Practitioner (GP).
 If your GP agrees that a referral to your local Community Mental Health Team is appropriate, they will make the referral, and you can then inquire about Arts Psychotherapies.